 Are you looking for a cooking smoker used to make true barbecue as well as foods like pastrami and smoked turkey?
 These hot smokers come in many shapes and sizes and can be powered by a wide range of fuels.
 Here is what to consider when you start shopping for a smoker.

 Smokers can be had for as little as $50 and up to $10,000 or more.
 If you aren't going to use it heavily, you may want to start with a small vertical water smoker.
 These are the least expensive smokers you can buy.
-You can make good barbecue in these smokers, and for many people, it is the only smoker they need.
-However, there is a lot more to smokers than these simple units.
+You can make good barbecue in these smokers, and for many people, it is the only smoker they need, but there is a lot more to smokers than these simple units.

 Smokers by Fuel Type